FelixMildon/SolidState/content/blog/what-website-you-need.md

 ---
-path: what-website-do-I-need
+path: what-website-you-need
 date: 2020-06-24T23:46:19.895Z
-title: What type of website do I need
+title: What type of website do I need?
 description: "Best website functions that support your business"
 image: assets/maxresdefault.jpg
 ---